john-lednicky/john-lednicky/README.md

 🌱 I’m currently learning the node ecosystem for web development.

-✨ This month I'm deep into using OAuth/OIDC for API authorization.
+✨ This month I'm working on a React front end.